aroneklund/DTU-27626-cancer/README.md

         f2t_val=TCRBOA2-T-WEX.read2.fastq.bz2_val_2.fq.gz

-### 2.1 Alignment and preprocessing (FASTQ file -> BAM file -> preprocessed BAM file)
+### 2.1 Alignment and preprocessing before mutation calling.

 1. Step 1 - (PLEASE DO NOT RUN)

 Use bwa mem for aligning reads.
 Tumor sample and normal separately.

-Importantly and Read Group ID line (@RG line) needst to be defined by the user.
+Importantly, a Read Group ID line (@RG line) needst to be defined by the user.
 Mutect2 and other programs in the pipeline below depend on information in this line.
 Here is one way of constructing it.
 Optionally, it can have more information then provided below.
 Please see the [SAM format specification](http://www.samformat.info) if you want to know more.

         ### @RG ID # read group ID, needs to be unique for fastq file due to downstream processing, takes\
         preferrence when used by some programs